 A lateral brow lift could be your best option if you’re looking to:

-Advantages of the lateral brow lift
+Advantages of our lateral San Diego brow lift

 The lateral brow lift is commonly performed with the short incision vertical facelift and the upper blepharoplasty.
 It is also paired with fat transfer and lower eyelid procedures as part of the comprehensive eye rejuvenation program.